WCAG for designers

 4.5:1 for text smaller than 24px, or 19px bold.

 3:1 for text larger than 24px, or 19px bold.

 How can I test colour contrast?

 - Install a colour contrast checker.
 I like this contrast analyser from The Paciello Group because it shows values for non-text contrast.
 I recommend you paste in hex values though as the picker is not always accurate.

 - Or use an online colour contrast checker

-- If you design UI in Sketch the Starck plugin is well worth the $2/month investment.
-Their community is also a super resource.
+- If you design UI, the Starck plugin is well worth the investment.

 Non-Text contrast (AA)